 We plan to pay at least 90% of our annual REIT Taxable Income to our stockholders in order to maintain our status as a REIT.
-We intend to continue to declare quarterly distributions, however we cannot provide any assurance as to the amount or timing of future distributions.
+We intend to continue to declare dividends, however, we cannot provide any assurance as to the amount or timing of future dividends.
 Our goal is to make cash dividend distributions out of our operating cash flow and proceeds from the sale of properties.
-During 2018, we paid no dividends.
+During 2019, we paid dividends of approximately \$1.1 million related to 2019.
+During 2018, dividends were declared in December 2018 and paid in January 2019 of approximately \$1.1 million.

-To the extent that we make distributions in excess of our earnings and profits, as computed for federal income tax purposes, these distributions will represent a return of capital, rather than a dividend, for federal income tax purposes.
-Distributions that are treated as a return of capital for federal income tax purposes generally will not be taxable as a dividend to a U.S. stockholder, but will reduce the stockholder's basis in its shares (but not below zero) and therefore can result in the stockholder having a higher gain upon a subsequent sale of such shares.
-Return of capital distributions in excess of a stockholder's basis generally will be treated as gain from the sale of such shares for federal income tax purposes.
+To the extent that we make dividends in excess of our earnings and profits, as computed for federal income tax purposes, these dividends will represent a return of capital, rather than a dividend, for federal income tax purposes.
+Dividends that are treated as a return of capital for federal income tax purposes generally will not be taxable as a dividend to a U.S. stockholder, but will reduce the stockholder's basis in its shares (but not below zero) and therefore can result in the stockholder having a higher gain upon a subsequent sale of such shares.
+Return of capital dividends in excess of a stockholder's basis generally will be treated as gain from the sale of such shares for federal income tax purposes.

-We provide each of our stockholders a statement detailing distributions paid during the preceding year and their characterization as ordinary income, capital gain or return of capital annually.
-During the year ended December 31, 2018 we paid no dividends.
-During the year ended December 31, 2017, all distributions were non-taxable as they were considered a return of capital to the stockholders.
+We provide each of our stockholders a statement detailing dividends paid during the preceding year and their characterization as ordinary income, capital gain or return of capital annually.
+During the year ended December 31, 2019, all dividends were taxable as they were considered capital gain to the stockholders.
+During the year ended December 31, 2018, declared dividends were taxable as they were considered capital gain and ordinary income.